 The foundation approaches the grant process in two stages:

 Strategic funding partners must first submit a Letter of Inquiry (LOI) to initiate the grant process.
 This will provide the foundation basic information about your organization's need and the project/program you are seeking a funding partner to complete.
 The LOI will be reviewed by foundation staff and our Board Officers.
 If the project/program fits the foundation's mission and gifting focus, your organization will be invited to submit a full grant application that will be reviewed by our entire Board of Trustees.
-Decisions about full grant applications are provided to grant seekers on a quarterly basis in March, June, September, or December.
+Decisions about full grant applications are provided to grant seekers on a quarterly basis in April, June, October and January.
+See our Grantmaking Schedule.

 Current or prospective strategic funding partners are asked to adhere to the application process as delineated above.
 Attempts to bypass the process may affect the outcome of your request.
 Although the foundation is managed by a volunteer Board of Trustees and a professional staff, we ask that you please respect the privacy of these individuals.